lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 - Automatically register new instances to a load balancer.
 - Replace & deregister unhealthy instances.

 This provides cost savings as we are always running at an optimal capacity.
-ASG's can have the following scaling strategies:
+ASGs can have the following scaling strategies:

 - **Manual scaling**, by updating the size of an ASG manually, in the AWS Management Console.
 - **Dynamic scaling**, by responding to changing demand, with the following implementations: